multiversx/mx-docs/docs/validators/key-management/multikey-nodes.md

 Regarding point 3, each managed BLS key will create a virtual p2p identity that no node from the network can connect to since it does not advertise the connection info but is only used to sign p2p messages.
 Associated with a separate named identity, the system will make that BLS key virtually unreachable, and its origin hidden from the multikey nodes.
 Therefore, the node operators will need to apply the following changes on the `prefs.toml` file:
-* in the `[Preference]` section, the 2 options called `NodeDisplayName` and `Identity` will be changed to something different used in the BLS' definitions to prevent easy matching.
+* in the `[Preference]` section, the 2 options called `NodeDisplayName` and `Identity` should be changed to something different used in the BLS' definitions to prevent easy matching.
 Generic names like `gateway` or `observer` are suitable for this section.
+Also, completely random strings can be used as to be easier to identify the nodes in explorer.
 The `Identity` can be left empty;
 * in the `[[NamedIdentity]]` section, the 2 options called `NodeName` and `Identity` will be changed to the real identities of the BLS keys: such as the staking provider brand names. **They should be different from the ones defined in the `[Preference]` section.**

 In this way, the operation will be somewhat similar to the *sentinel nodes* seen elsewhere.